 There’s something about the insane, blistering difficulty that will bring people together in a crisis.
 Maybe it’s a case of misery loving company, but I found in my own personal experience that the Dark Souls community, specifically the official Reddit, is a great meeting place for players of the iconic series by From Software.

 I remember getting stuck on so many bosses, especially the Four Kings in the first game in the series, and the community helping me out with tips, glitches, and tricks that I didn’t feel so alone in my extreme frustration and desperation.
 They even often offered to join in your game personally to help you beat the different bosses co-op style.
-I found that itself to be a great help in the game.
+I found that to be a great help in the game.
 It’s people like that who really make the Dark Souls community shine.

 The difficulty alone makes the community more cohesive, friendly, and approachable.
 Spent hours on a level and finally defeated that boss that was making you pull your hair out?
 If you post on the subreddit, you’ll receive congratulations and encouragement.
 I believe that is something we need more of, especially in PC gaming.
 Check out their subreddit!